Pakistan shuts key border crossing in wake of shrine attack

 Karzai said the Afghan government wants Pakistan to take strict action against terrorists that are hiding in Pakistan.

+These refugees have been living in Pakistan since the 1980s after the Soviet Union invaded Afghanistan.
+Pakistani officials say the country sheltered 5 million Afghan refugees at one time and there are still an estimated 1.3 million registered and over a million more unregistered living in the country.
+Pakistan has allowed registered refugees to remain in the country until the end of this year.

-Also on Saturday, the Afghan army chief of staff, Gen. Qadam Shah Shahim, told reporters that security forces have killed 1,955 Islamic State group fighters over the past year including important military leaders and foreign fighters.
+Also on Saturday, Afghan army chief of staff Gen. Qadam Shah Shahim, said his forces killed 1,955 Islamic State group fighters over the past year.

 To a question about the list of 76 "terrorists" given by Islamabad to Kabul, Shahim said they too gave such a list of terrorists to Pakistan in the past and hoped Pakistan will act against them because they were using Pakistani soil to launch attacks in his country.